aleeeeeny/myPHPLearning/README.md

-This is simple form connected with database
+ # This is simple form connected with SQL database